-1. ~~the e~~Existing Cedar Falls Snoqualmie 115 kV transmission lines may become inadequate to serve the projected load increases in the area; 2. the lack of capacity to get power into the area when local generation may become inadequate to serve the local load; and 3. the existing substations may become insufficient to supply adequate 115-12 kV substation transformer capacity.
+1. Existing 115 kV transmission lines may become inadequate to serve the projected load increases in the area; 2. the lack of capacity to get power into the area when local generation may become inadequate to serve the local load; and 3. the existing substations may become insufficient to supply adequate 115-12 kV substation transformer capacity.